-Other comprehensive income arising from foreign currency translation was \$195,262 during 2014 compared to nil during the prior year.
-This resulted from the foreign currency translation of the Company's subsidiary's financial statements into the presentation currency.
+Other comprehensive income arising from foreign currency translation was \$3,379,606 during the year ended December 31, 2015 compared to \$195,262 during the prior year.
+This income resulted from the foreign currency translation of the Company's subsidiary's financial statements into the presentation currency.
 The functional currency of the subsidiary is US dollars while the presentation currency is Canadian dollars.
-The Company did not have a foreign subsidiary during the same period in the prior year.
+The smaller comprehensive income from the prior year is due to the Company not acquiring the Ghanaian subsidiary until late 2014 and the smaller change in foreign exchange rates from the date of acquisition to year-end.